 pragma Restrictions(No_Unchecked_Deallocations): prevents allocated storage from being deallocated and hence effectively enforces storage pool memory approaches or a completely static approach to access types.
 Storage pools are not affected by this restriction as explicit routines to free memory for a storage pool can be created

-5.1.12 Unsafe
+5.1.12 Unsafe programming

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.
 A restriction pragma can be used to disallow uses of Unchecked_Access.
 The pragma Suppress allows an implementation to omit certain run-time checks.